Freiling87/CCU/CCU/Scratchpad.md

 Seems to work
 ####			C   Unlucky Duck
 Verify numerically
+###			C	Check out PlayControl.Update
+Has some debug tools that can be the basis for a bit of interesting content
+###			C	OnAdded/OnRemoved Overrides
+If you override these in an abstract class, you don't need to waste the space on the subclasses.
 ##			Idea Dump
 Apparently I want to type these without any forethought, so this will be a dump to be periodically assorted.
+###				Custom MapGen
+####				Subway Network
+Generate a map separated into strips separated by Holes.
+The player has to figure out a way to get access to the Subway train for each strip of the level, which will take him to a random or designated next station.

+For every Chunk Y % 2 && Y < 8, assuming chunks are 1-8,
+	Generate a Hole- and wall-separated subway track as needed to minimize interaction between subway-separated districts.
+This will allow reusing trains in a nonsensical but flexible way.
+I believe the track generation gives a Y-area of 4, which should be enough to work with.

+Check out TileInfo.PlaceTracks for map gen basis.

+Trains:
+	Now stop at designated station stops.
+Maybe sprite changes when it's interactable.
+Could use light and sound cues too.
+	Require a Train Ticket:
+		- Semi-common loot, carried by some NPCs
+		- Interaction - Sell Subway Tickets
+		- Hack train or same-chunk computer
+		- Threaten, Mug, Extort, good stuff
+		- Custom vending machine someday never
+####				C	Elevator Sublevels
+Similar to Subway network, but separated by Elevators.
+###				Flee X
+CL: "Behavior - Flee X: X seconds after initiating combat with the player, this agent will despawn."
+Could just have one trait with a reasonable set value or a couple options like 10, 30 and 60 seconds.
+It would be a great way to fix my lootbots (since you didn't want to do the item despawn death explosion), could just lower their endurance but give you limited time to pop them once you make your move.
+It would also be cool for stuff like fighting overpowered enemies that you basically just need to survive against, just gotta dodge the speed 10 melee 50 immortal supermonster for 10 seconds and then it'll poof away on its own.
 ###			H	Object Button System
 Looks pretty good but probably out of scope for now, since branching is slated.
 Only bug so far is button label incorrect and possible string contamination.